> > India >> States >> Northeast

 Source: Census 2011

-Nagaland Population - Caste wise
+Nagaland Caste-wise Population

 OBC*

-*Govt has not enumerated caste-wise population other than SCs and STs in Census 2011.
+*Govt has not enumerated caste-wise population other than SCs and STs in the Census 2011.
 So OBC Percentage is not accurate & based on various estimates.

 Nagaland population by religion 2026